Birds

 other raptors that only occasionally nest in our state, along with

-many other species that pass through on migration.
-Join us for an
+many other species that pass through during migration.
+Join us for

-interesting presentation where you will learn about the hawks, falcons,
+an educational presentation where you will learn about the hawks,

-eagles, owls, and vultures that live in Iowa or migrate through
+falcons, eagles, owls, and vultures that live in Iowa or migrate

-on their way to nesting or wintering areas.
-We’ll discuss
+through on their way to nesting or wintering areas.
+We’ll

-their physical traits as well as identifying the prey they seek,
+discuss their physical traits as well as identifying the prey they

-and the habitat they prefer for nesting and rearing their young.
+seek, and the habitat they prefer for nesting and rearing their

-You’ll also learn tips for identifying these birds of prey,
+young.
+You’ll also learn tips for identifying these birds

-when you spot one sitting or on the wing.
-And of course there will
+of prey, when you spot one sitting or on the wing.
+And of course

 |